 1. The Game Changers

-In this compelling 2018 documentary, ex UFC fighter and martial arts expert James Wilks travels the world on a quest for the truth about meat, protein, and strength.
-Featuring elite athletes, special ops soldiers, and visionary scientists, Wilks unveils the power of a plant-based diet.
+In this compelling 2018 documentary, an ex UFC fighter and martial arts expert James Wilks travels the world on to uncover the truth about meat, protein, and strength.
+Featuring a number of elite athletes, special ops soldiers, and visionary scientists, Wilks unveils the power of a plant-based diet.
 This film is truly a game-changer and will seriously force you to rethink your dietary choices.

 2. What The Health

-Critically acclaimed as the health film that health organizations don’t want you to see, What The Health follows the journey of filmmaker Kip Andersen as he uncovers the unhealthy relationships between the state, the animal agriculture industry and big pharma.
-The film, a real eye-opener, examines and exposes the health consequences of meat and dairy consumption, as well as the existing efforts to cover them up.
+Critically acclaimed as the one film that health organizations don’t want you to watch, What The Health follows the journey of filmmaker Kip Andersen as he unveils the unhealthy relationships between the state, the animal agriculture industry and big pharma.
+The film, a real eye-opener, exposes the consequences of meat and dairy consumption on our health, as well as the existing efforts to cover them up.

 3. Forks Over Knives

-Advocating the consumption of a whole-food, plant-based diet to reverse or prevent various chronic diseases, Fork Over Knives is a documentary film that stresses the effects of processed foods and oil on our body.
-This film will show you how certain diseases, such as cancer, diabetes, and heart disease can be prevented by consuming a plant-based diet and avoiding processed and animal-based food.
+Promoting the consumption of a whole-food, plant-based diet to reverse or prevent various chronic diseases, Fork Over Knives is a documentary that stresses the effects of processed foods and oil on our body.
+This film will show you how diseases, such as cancer, diabetes, and various heart disease can be prevented just by consuming a plant-based diet and avoiding processed and animal-based food.